T-NOVA/TeNOR/README.md

 A menu will appear and you can choose a number in the menu [1-7].

 For TeNOR installation, insert the number 1 and press the Enter Key.
 The installation will start automatically installing the Ruby Gem dependencies.
-After few minutes, the script will ask you a set of questions regarding the location of the MongoDB.
+After few minutes, the script will ask you a set of questions regarding the location of the MongoDB and Cassandra (if installed).
 In the case of insert an emty values, the script will use the default values (localhost).

 **Make sure that you have installed a Ruby version >= 2.2.5 and the `bundle` command is installed.**